Kinship Guardianship Assistance Payment (Kin-GAP) Program

 • The CSW must document when and how a Certified Birth Certificate was given to the youth and/or the prospective relative legal guardian in the Contact Notebook and in the termination of jurisdiction case plan/court report.

 • Termination of a child's dependency status under Kin-GAP may affect the child's eligibility under the AFDC-FC program and may impact the relative caregiver's economic status.
-Prior to the relative caregiver's decision to proceed with termination of jurisdiction, advise the relative caregiver of the possible financial impact of this decision.
+Prior to the relative caregiver's decision to proceed with termination of the court's jurisdiction, the CSW should advise the relative caregiver of the possible financial impact of this decision.

-• The relative caregiver understands that there will be no CSW or court involvement in the child's life once Kin-GAP is established and court jurisdiction is terminated.
+• The relative caregiver understands that there will be no CSW or court involvement in the child's life once Kin-GAP is established and juvenile court dependency is terminated, absent the filing of a motion under WIC 388.

-• The relative caregiver is advised to attend the Kin-GAP orientation offered through the Los Angeles Community Colleges before jurisdiction is terminated.
+• The relative caregiver is advised to attend the Kin-GAP orientation offered through the Los Angeles Community Colleges before juvenile court dependency is terminated.

-• The CSW should also inform the relative caregiver about supportive services such as support groups, training and conferences, education and financial assistance, counseling, mental health and health assessment referrals available through the Kinship Resource Center.
+• The CSW should also inform the relative caregiver about supportive services such as support groups, training and conferences, education and financial assistance, counseling, mental health and health assessment referrals available through Kinship Support Services.

-• The relative caregiver is informed that whenever there is a change in the child's needs, the Kinship Resource Center may provide assistance with information on services, legal options and referrals.
+• The relative caregiver is informed that, going forward, whenever there is a change in the child's needs, Kinship Support Services may provide assistance with information on services, legal options and referrals.

 • The SOC 369 and SOC 369A are signed by the prospective relative legal guardian(s) prior to establishing guardianship.

-• CSW must consult with a SCSW if the CSW or the relative caregiver is unsure if the Kin-GAP recommendation is appropriate.
+• CSW must consult with a Supervising Children’s Social Worker (SCSW) if the CSW or the relative caregiver is unsure if the Kin-GAP recommendation is appropriate.

 Kin-GAP Eligibility

-In order to qualify for either the federal or state funded Kin-GAP programs a child must meet all of the following criteria:
+In order to qualify for either the Federal or State funded Kin-GAP programs a child must meet all of the following five criteria:

-• The child/youth must be under the age of eighteen (18);
+• Has not reached the age of eighteen (18);

-• Have been removed from the parental home pursuant to a voluntary placement agreement or the child has been adjudged a dependent child of the juvenile court pursuant to WIC section 300 or, effective October 1, 2006, a ward of the juvenile court pursuant to WIC section 601 or WIC 602;
+2. Have been removed from the parental home pursuant to a voluntary placement agreement or as a result of a judicial determination, including being adjudged a dependent child of the juvenile court pursuant to WIC section 300 or a ward of the juvenile court pursuant to WIC section 601 or WIC 602, to the effect that the continuation in the home would be contrary to the welfare of the child; and

-• Been residing for at least six (6) consecutive months in the approved home of the prospective relative legal guardian while under the jurisdiction of the juvenile court or under a voluntary placement agreement or with a previously approved relative caregiver;
+3. Have resided for at least six (6) consecutive months in the approved home of the prospective relative legal guardian while under the jurisdiction of the juvenile court or under a voluntary placement agreement;

-• There is a written, binding agreement entered into by the relative caregiver and the county welfare agency, probation department, or Title IV-E agreement tribal agency prior to the establishment of the relative legal guardianship; and
+4. Additionally, there must be a written, binding agreement entered into by the relative caregiver and the county welfare agency, probation department, or Title IV-E agreement tribal agency.
+For Federal Kin-GAP, this agreement must be signed prior to the establishment of the relative legal guardianship; and

-• There is a kinship guardianship established pursuant to WIC 360, 366.26 or 728(d) and dependency dismissed pursuant to WIC 366.3 or wardship terminated pursuant to WIC 728(e) concurrently or subsequently to the establishment of the kinship guardianship.
-See Dependency After Kin-GAP for more information.
+5. There must be a kinship guardianship established pursuant to WIC 360, 366.26 or 728(d) and dependency dismissed pursuant to WIC 366.3 or wardship terminated pursuant to WIC 728(e) concurrently or subsequently to the establishment of the kinship guardianship.

 • Being returned home or placed for adoption are not appropriate permanency options for the child;

-• The relative guardian has a strong commitment to caring permanently for the child; and,
+• The relative guardian has a strong commitment to caring permanently for the child, the motivation for seeking guardianship; and,

-• The child who has attained twelve (12) years of age has been consulted regarding the kinship guardianship arrangement.
+• A statement from the child concerning placement and guardianship, an whether a child who has attained twelve (12) years of age has been consulted regarding the kinship guardianship arrangement.

 State Kin-GAP Payment/Benefits Beyond Age 18

-A former dependent child or ward of the juvenile court who reached sixteen (16) years of age before the Kin-GAP payments were commenced is eligible for extended Kin-GAP payments and benefits beyond eighteen (18) years of age if the youth meets one or more of the following conditions and the youth signing the KG1, Kin-GAP Mutual Agreement for 18 Years Old:
+A former dependent child or ward of the juvenile court who reached sixteen (16) years of age before the Kin-GAP payments were commenced is eligible for extended Kin-GAP payments and benefits beyond eighteen (18) years of age if the youth signs the KG1, Kin-GAP Mutual Agreement for 18 Years Old and meets one or more of the following conditions:

 1. Completing high school or equivalent program (GED); or